thephpleague/uri-src/docs/components/7.0/scheme.md

 ## Scheme Information

-Starting with version `7.5.0` the scheme object give a bit more information around the selected scheme.
+Starting with version `7.5.0` the scheme object gives a bit more information around the selected scheme.
 It will let you know:

 if you are using an HTTP protocol via its `Scheme::isHttp` method: